coding-cryptid/ecommerce-firebase-app/README.md

-# FakeStore Cart App — Firebase Edition 🛒
+# E-Commerce Firebase App 🛒

 A React + TypeScript e-commerce application originally built on the FakeStore API, migrated to a full Firebase backend.
 Users can register and log in, browse and manage products, build a cart, place orders, and view their order history — all backed by Firebase Authentication and Firestore.